yowainwright/codependence/.github/ACTION.md

 ```

 The stable branch is `update-dependencies/go`, so every Go run updates the same
 open pull request.
-Bun, Go, Rust, uv, and `docker github-actions` invocations
+Bun, Go, Rust, uv, Docker, and GitHub Actions workflows use
-use different branches and therefore maintain separate pull requests.
-If
+different branches and therefore maintain separate pull requests.
+If multiple
-multiple managers are intentionally passed together, they produce one pull
+managers are intentionally passed together, they produce one pull request:
-request:

 ```yaml
 with: